Locally Simultaneous Inference: Numerical evaluation

 \section{Numerical evaluation}

-We compare locally simultaneous inference to existing baselines, in particular standard simultaneous inference, the conditional method due to \citet{lee2016exact}, and the hybrid refinement of conditional inference due to \citet{andrews2019inference}.
-In all figures comparing interval width we plot the median interval width over $100$ trials, together with the $5\%$ and $95\%$ quantile of interval width, plotted as error bars around the median.
-The target error level in all experiments is $\alpha = 0.1$.
+We compare locally simultaneous inference to its underlying simultaneous inference method, the conditional method due to Lee et al.~\cite{lee2016exact}, and the hybrid refinement of conditional inference due to Andrews et al.~\cite{andrews2019inference} and McCloskey~\cite{mccloskey2020hybrid}.
+Code for reproducing the experiments is available in the repository at \href{https://github.com/tijana-zrnic/locally-simultaneous-inference}{this link}.

+Throughout we apply the version of locally simultaneous inference from Theorem \ref{thm:local_posi_main} with $\nu=0.1\alpha$.
+In all figures comparing interval widths we plot the median width over $100$ trials, together with the $5\%$ and $95\%$ percentile, plotted as error bars around the median.
+The target error level is $\alpha = 0.1$ throughout.